RFA Proteus: RFA Proteus

-Owing to the UK's government's growing concern about protecting subsea infrastructure, and the 2022 Russian invasion of Ukraine, Topaz Tangaroa was purchased by the UK's Ministry of Defence in February 2023 for £70 million to be converted into a multi-role ocean surveillance (MROS) ship operated by the Royal Fleet Auxiliary.
+Owing to the UK's government's growing concern about protecting subsea infrastructure, and the 2022 Russian invasion of Ukraine, Topaz Tangaroa was purchased by the UK's Ministry of Defence in February 2023 for £70 million to be converted into a Multi-Role Ocean Surveillance Ship (MROSS) and operated by the Royal Fleet Auxiliary.
 The ship was assigned the pennant number K60.
 Initial conversion for naval service is being conducted at the Cammell Laird shipyard in Birkenhead, UK.

-The MROS was initially announced by the Defence Secretary Ben Wallace during the 2022 Conservative Party conference.
+The MROSS was initially announced by the Defence Secretary Ben Wallace during the 2022 Conservative Party conference.
 Then-Prime Minister Boris Johnson had first discussed the possibility of such a vessel in November 2020.

 She is equipped with a 120 tonne crane as well as a hangar and workshops capable of accommodating remotely operated and other unmanned underwater vehicles (UUVs).
 The Ministry of Defence reportedly acquired three Kongsberg HUGIN Large UUVs which reportedly can conduct surveillance and surveys down to depths of 6000 m.